-The BASP program is committed to providing students with regular feedback and progress reports, to ensure that all students receive the guidance and support they need to excel in the program.
+The BASP program is committed to providing students with regular feedback and progress reports, to insure that all students receive the guidance and support they need to excel in the program.
+Regular program evaluation activities include:

 - 1. It is expected that BASP advisors will meet regularly with their primary advisees.
 No less than twice each semester, advisors should check in with their primary advisees about course performance, balancing workload, and progress toward collaborative and independent research. - 2.
-First year students should receive feedback from their advisors early in their second semester in the program.
-This feedback is based on a review of first year students' academic performance, progress toward the 1st doctoral exam, and how well students are meeting expectations in research and teaching (if applicable).
-Feedback by faculty and conveys a general sense of how the student is doing, areas of particular strength, and areas in which the student might look to improve. - 3.
+First year students receive formal feedback from their advisors in the beginning of their second semester, not later than the end of February.
+This feedback is based on a review of first year students by faculty in the last meeting of the fall semester, and conveys a general sense of how the student is doing, areas of particular strength identified by the faculty, and areas in which the student might look to improve in the coming semester. - 3.
 In May of each year, students complete the BASP Student Self-Evaluation Form, which is then reviewed with their advisor and submitted to the Training Area Coordinator.
-Faculty advisors and the Training Area Coordinator should review these forms to determine whether the student is making satisfactory progress in the program, identify areas of student strengths and areas for improvement, and assist the student in setting goals for the coming year.
+A copy of the BASP Student Evaluation Form can be found on the BASP program website.
+Faculty teaching courses in the previous year provide the Training Area Coordinator.
+The faculty meets to review all students at the end of each academic year.
+The Training Area Coordinator then consolidates faculty written comments and discussion into a feedback memo for the student.
+The memo includes an overall evaluation of whether the student is making satisfactory progress in the program, specific areas of strength, specific areas for improvement, and goals for the student for the coming year.